Aryan-Jhaveri/UCI-Online-News-Repo/README.md

 Content creators need a simple way to predict if their articles will achieve high engagement before publication.

 * Binary prediction: Will the article be popular (high shares) or not?
+    * If greater than 14,0000 shares and then considered popular.
+The Orignal paper finds Random Forest modelling the best performing relative to AdaBoost.
+SVM, KNN & NB
 * Understand basic factors that influence article success
 * Get clear yes/no guidance for content decisions